10. SYMDIFF

 Derivative of Inverse Gauss-Fermi Integral with respect to first argument

-In Table 10.2 are the built in functions of SYMDIFF.
+In Predefined functions are the built in functions of SYMDIFF.
 Note that the pow function uses the , operator to separate arguments.
 In addition an expression like pow(a,b+y) is equivalent to an expression like a^(b+y).
 Both exp and log are provided since many derivative expressions can be expressed in terms of these two functions.
 It is possible to nest expressions within functions and vice-versa.
-Table 10.3 lists the error functions, derivatives, and inverses.
-Table 10.4 lists the Fermi functions, and are based on the Joyce-Dixon Approximation [4].
-The Gauss-Fermi functions are listed in Table 10.5, based on [7].
+Error functions lists the error functions, derivatives, and inverses.
+Fermi Integral functions lists the Fermi functions, and are based on the Joyce-Dixon Approximation [3].
+The Gauss-Fermi functions are listed in Gauss-Fermi Integral functions, based on [6].

 10.2.4.
 Commands